(deoxy)adenylate kinase

-Thus, the two substrates of this enzyme are ATP and dAMP, whereas its two products are ADP and dADP.
+The enzyme characterised from L cells converts the nucleotide, deoxyadenosine monophosphate, to deoxyadenosine diphosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
 The systematic name of this enzyme class is ATP:(d)AMP phosphotransferase.
-This enzyme participates in purine metabolism.